Fula people: Islam and the Fula Jihads

 The Fula, living on the edge of the Sahara, were among the first sub-Saharan groups to adopt Islam.
 According to David Levison, adopting Islam made the Fulani feel a "cultural and religious superiority to surrounding peoples, and that adoption became a major ethnic boundary marker" between them and other African ethnic groups in the Sahel and West Africa.

-Armed with horses and weapons from the north and inspired by Fula, Berber and Arab clerics, Fulani political units would play a central role in promoting Islam in West Africa through peaceful and violent means.
-These jihads targeted other ethnic groups but also other Fulani who had not yet adopted Islam or who follows it too loosely.
-These wars helped the Fula dominate much of the Sahel region of West Africa during the medieval and pre-colonial era, establishing them not only as a religious group but also as a political and economic force.
+Armed with horses and weapons from the north and inspired by Fula, Berber and Arab clerics, Fulani political units played a central role in promoting Islam in West Africa through peaceful and violent means.
+These jihads targeted other ethnic groups and other Fulani who had not yet adopted Islam or who follows it too loosely.
+These wars helped the Fula dominate much of the Sahel region of West Africa during the medieval and pre-colonial era, establishing them as a religious group and also as a political and economic force.
 From the 18th century onwards, the frequency of jihads increased and the Fulani became politically dominant in many areas.

 While establishing their hegemony, the Fulbe defined a strict social hierarchy and imposed limitations on economic and trading activities, the purpose of which was to ensure a constant flow of tax revenue and commodities to the state apparatus and the standing army, especially for the cavalry.
 The freedom for pastoralists to move around was curtailed to ensure the smooth functioning of other production activities, such as cereal cultivation and, in the case of Maasina, of fishing activities.
 There was considerable resistance to the forced acceptance of Islam.
 Conversion to Islam meant not only changing one's religion but also submitting to rules dealing with every aspect of social, political and cultural life, intrusions with which many nomadic Fulbe were not comfortable.